Switzerland's Identity Card: A world pioneer

 As pioneers in polycarbonate technology, Gemalto and Trüb have joined forces to offer unparalleled experience and expert knowledge in this area.

-Polycarbonate documents from Thales, such as the Swiss identity document, Finnish DL and eID or Swedish ePassport, and the new UK passport, to name a few, are widely recognized to be leading in terms of quality and security.
+Polycarbonate documents from Thales, such as the Swiss identity document, Finnish DL and eID or Swedish ePassport, and the new UK passport are widely recognized to be leading in terms of quality and security.

 Related: Gemalto acquires Trüb AG